Local councils - frequently asked questions

-The delegation provides all road managers in NSW with the power to issue heavy vehicle access permits for Class 1 and Class 3 heavy vehicles for travel within NSW.
-Acting under the delegation, councils can issue permits directly to heavy vehicle operators for journeys for roads managed by council within their local government area.
-Under the delegation, Roads and Maritime Services can only issue permits for travel on state managed roads.
-The NHVR will continue to issue permits for interstate journeys.
+The delegation provided all road managers in NSW with the power to issue heavy vehicle access permits for Class 1 and Class 3 heavy vehicles for travel within NSW.
+Acting under the delegation, councils could issue permits directly to heavy vehicle operators for journeys for roads managed by council within their local government area.
+Under the delegation, Roads and Maritime Services could only issue permits for travel on state managed roads.
+The NHVR continued to issue permits for interstate journeys.

 Under the previous Road Transport (General) Act, councils were delegated road managers by the Minister for Roads and Ports to make access decisions in relation to local roads.
 Roads and Maritime issued permits for approved access requests for the state managed roads only and a condition of the permit was that transport operators required the approval of other road managers as required.
 The new process resulting from the delegation is similar in concept to the former process.

 The HVNL establishes the role of the ‘road manager’ for heavy vehicle access permits.
 Roads and Maritime is the road manager for state roads under the HVNL.
 Local councils are the road managers for local roads.
 As with the previous transport law in NSW, road managers including local councils have the right of approval or refusal of access requests to their roads.